JonThomas/Azure-AZ-500-Study-Guide/1-Manage identity and access/17-Transfer Azure subscriptions between Azure AD tenants.md

 * Requires downtime
 * Any key vaults must be reconfigured in the new tenant
 * Encrypted data at rest might be unrecoverable if encryption key is tied to subscription
+* Who?
+   * Only the billing administrator of an account can transfer ownership of a subscription